You must carry out a risk assessment when applying for a new landfill permit or extending the area of your current landfill.

 - predicted concentrations of contaminants at appropriate assessment points in the subsurface (to derive relevant control levels)

-- potential attenuation of contaminants within the geological barrier, eg the retardation of ammonium due to cation exchange, or sorption of organic compounds
+- potential attenuation of contaminants within the geological barrier, for example the retardation of ammonium due to cation exchange, or sorption of organic compounds

 - predicted decline in the leachate strength over time